 Every property has a title and an info icon.
 Hovering your mouse on the info icon will show additional information on how that property works.

-To configure a property, you need to first select an appropriate value type.
-There are three categories for value types:
+To configure a property, you need to enter the binding editor and select an appropriate binding type.
+There are four categories for value types:

-By default, the value type is always a static value of the appropriate type, e.g. static string for text Content or static boolean for Visible.
+By default, the value type is always a static value of the appropriate type, e.g. static text for Content or static true/false for Visible.

 Every property has a schema, which defines what values are accepted.
-The schema can be as simple as "any string or number value" for a text component's Content, or as complex as "an array of objects with properties
+The schema can be as simple as "any text or number value" for a text component's Content, or as complex as "a List of Objects with properties

-value, whose values are strings" for a Dropdown component's Dropdown options.
+value, whose values are type text" for a Dropdown component's Dropdown options.

 The property value type determines what kind of input is available on the properties panel for setting the actual value of the property.

 For static values, an applicable input is shown.

 Binding editor for binding an Object

 Text input for an external URL, plus a button to select an image from the asset library